Military engineering: History

-Ancient Times
+Ancient times

 Military engineers were responsible for siege warfare and building field fortifications, temporary camps and roads.
 The most notable engineers of ancient times were the Romans and Chinese, who constructed huge siege-machines (catapults, battering rams and siege towers).
 The Romans were responsible for constructing fortified wooden camps and paved roads for their legions.
 Many of these Roman roads are still in use today.

-The first civilization to have a dedicated force of military engineering specialists were the Romans, whose army contained a dedicated corps of military engineers known as architecti.
+The first civilization known to have a dedicated force of military engineering specialists were the Romans, whose army contained a dedicated corps of military engineers known as architecti.
 This group was pre-eminent among its contemporaries.
-The scale of certain military engineering feats, such as the construction of a double-wall of fortifications 30 mi long, in just 6 weeks to completely encircle the besieged city of Alesia in 52 B.C.E., is an example.
-Such military engineering feats would have been completely new, and probably bewildering and demoralizing, to the Gallic defenders.
+The construction of a double-wall of fortifications 30 mi long, in just six weeks to completely encircle the city of Alesia in 52 BC, is an example.
+Such military engineering feats were completely new, and probably bewildering and demoralizing, to the Gallic defenders.
 Vitruvius is the best known of these Roman army engineers, due to his writings surviving.

 Examples of battles before the early modern period where military engineers played a decisive role include the Siege of Tyre under Alexander the Great, the Siege of Masada by Lucius Flavius Silva as well as the Battle of the Trench under the suggestion of Salman the Persian to dig a trench.